grafana/writers-toolkit/docs/sources/write/style-guide/ux-writing/index.md

 > Before you begin, make sure you have the following items:
 >
-> - The kubectl command-line tool.
-To learn how to install kubectl, refer to [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
+> - The `kubectl` command-line tool.
+To learn how to install `kubectl`, refer to [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl).
-> - (Optional) The helm command-line tool for managing Helm charts.
+> - (Optional) The `helm` command-line tool for managing Helm charts.
 To learn how to install helm, refer to [Installing Helm](https://helm.sh/docs/intro/install/) in the Helm documentation.

 **Don't use:**

-> Before you begin, make sure you have the kubectl command-line tool available on your local machine.
-To learn how to install kubectl, refer to [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) in the Kubernetes documentation.
-You might also need the helm command-line tool for managing Helm charts.
-To learn how to install helm, refer to [Installing Helm](https://helm.sh/docs/intro/install/) from the Helm documentation.
+> Before you begin, make sure you have the `kubectl` command-line tool available on your local machine.
+To learn how to install `kubectl`, refer to [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) in the Kubernetes documentation.
+You might also need the `helm` command-line tool for managing Helm charts.
+To learn how to install `helm`, refer to [Installing Helm](https://helm.sh/docs/intro/install/) from the Helm documentation.

 ## Write text for UI elements